lsst-sqre/lsstvaultutils/README.md

 should be the token attached to the `delegator` policy created above).

-There are two tokens for each path, comprising the "token pair".
+There are two tokens for each enclave, comprising the "token pair".
 These are `read` and `write`.

 It is our intention that a runtime system have access to the `read` token to be able to read (but not update) secrets, and that the administrators of such a system have access to the `write` token to create, update, and remove secrets.

-We have provided a tool that allows easy copying of Kubernetes secrets to and from Vault.
+We previously provided a tool that allowed easy copying of Kubernetes secrets to and from Vault.
+That tool has now been removed, because `vault-secrets-operator` is a Kubernetes operator that provides automated synchronization of secrets.

 ### Policies